Criteria for Authorship

-Anyone listed as Author on an ACM paper must meet all the following criteria:
+Anyone listed as Author on an ACM manuscript submission must meet all the following criteria:

-- they have made substantial intellectual contributions to some components of the original work described in the paper; and
+they have made substantial intellectual contributions to some components of the original work described in the manuscript; and

-- they have participated in drafting and/or revision of the paper; and
+they have participated in drafting and/or revision of the manuscript and

-- they are aware that the paper has been submitted for publication; and
+They are aware the manuscript has been submitted for publication; and